Sitecore/jss/docs/data/routes/docs/nextjs/experience-editor/architecture/en.md

 ### Maintaining Editing Data between requests

-You may have noticed that the bottom half of the diagram is dedicated to what amounts to storage and retrieval of the editing data. **Why not just pass this along directly from the [Render API Route](#render-api-route) to the [Page Route](#page-route) as preview data**?
+You may have noticed that the bottom half of the diagram is dedicated to what amounts to storage and retrieval of editing data. **Why not just pass this along directly from the [Render API Route](#render-api-route) to the [Page Route](#page-route) as preview data**?

 The reason is twofold:
 1. Since Next.js stores preview data in a cookie, Next.js Preview Mode has a [size limitation of 2KB for preview data](https://nextjs.org/docs/advanced-features/preview-mode#previewdata-size-limits).
 Our editing data exceeds this limit.
 Thus we need another storage solution.